ndgeniebla/phaser-mkdocs/docs/index.md

 ##Introduction

 Hello and Welcome to PhaserFirst!
 By following this documentation, you will learn how to create a small [Phaser][1] project and kick off your game development journey.
 Throughout the document we will guide you step by step towards creating a simple version of the classic video game Pong with the goal of understanding the fundamentals of what makes up a Phaser project.
-> **[Phaser.js][1]** (more commonly known as Phaser) is a free open-source framework for developing web based 2D games with a focus on compact builds and flexible integration.
-Phaser provides the user with numerous time-tested tools to build the game you want, quickly and efficiently.
+> **[Phaser.js][1]** (more commonly known as Phaser) is a free open-source framework for developing web based 2D games.
+Phaser provides a pre-defined project structure and many tools to build the game you want.

 ##Intended Users

 This documentation is intended for:

-- intermediate JavaScript developers who want to learn the basics of the [Phaser][1] framework.
+- intermediate JavaScript developers who want to learn the basics of the [Phaser][1] framewor -

 ##Prerequisite Knowledge